covid-vdas/.github/profile/README.md

 VDAS provides the management capabilities for roles, cameras, areas, managers, staff, as well as the capabilities to detect face mask and social distancing violations, and generates relevant reports.

-VDAS makes use of the [YOLOv5](https://github.com/ultralytics/yolov5) object detection model, with specific focus on dealing with complex conditions (low-light conditions, crowded areas).
+VDAS makes use of the [YOLOv5](https://github.com/ultralytics/yolov5) object detection model, with specific focus on dealing with low-light conditions using a proposed version of Local Binary Pattern - Sigmoid Local Pattern.
 The final product consists of 2 major parts: The web application, and the trained YOLOv5 model.

 ## 📝 VDAS Features
 -  Detect face mask/social distancing violations from image/video/camera stream